-The Tule River Reservation is recognized as a disadvantaged community by the Climate & Economic Justice Screening Tool, ranking in the 93rd percentile for projected wildfire risk and the 83rd percentile for projected flood risk.
+The Tule River Reservation is identified by the Climate & Economic Justice Screening Tool as at high risk for natural hazards, ranking in the 93rd percentile for projected wildfire risk and the 83rd percentile for projected flood risk.
 Additionally, its risk level is relatively high according to the Federal Emergency Management Agency (FEMA) National Risk Index, scoring 95.77 compared with an overall percentile rating of 51.70 for the rest of California.

-Tulare County rates 'relatively high' (98.2 and 97.6, respectively) for riverine flooding and wildfire risk and 'very high' (99.7) for heat waves.
-Beyond this, Tulare County has a 'very high' social vulnerability score, which measures the susceptibility of social groups to adverse impacts of natural hazards, including disproportionate injury, loss, or disruption of livelihood.
-Additionally, the Tule River Reservation scores 'relatively high' for the National Risk Index- Expected Annual Loss.
+Tulare County rates "relatively high" (98.2 and 97.6, respectively) for riverine flooding and wildfire risk and "very high" (99.7) for heat waves.
+Beyond this, Tulare County has a "very high" social vulnerability score, which measures the susceptibility of social groups to adverse impacts of natural hazards, including disproportionate injury, loss, or disruption of livelihood.
+Additionally, the Tule River Reservation scores "relatively high" for the National Risk Index-Expected Annual Loss.
 Finally, FEMA's Community Resilience Challenges Index rates Tulare County at an 81 out of 100, indicating high challenges to community resilience.
+Specific CRCI risk indicators relevant to this PRICE proposal are below.